-- Experience safety and freedom from fear - Strengthen their relationship with their mom - Express and identify emotions in healthy ways - Learn dynamics of healthy relationships through listening, caring behaviors, problem-solving, conflict resolution, and managing personal power.
+- Experience safety and freedom from fear - Strengthen their relationship with their mom - Express and identify emotions in healthy ways - Learn dynamics of healthy relationships (Bekah Backman preference)

 "God showed me His love through this temporary home and gave me comfort and offered me a time to heal and learn about His Word.
 I thank The Dwelling Place for being a light through my darkest moments and for giving me a purpose through Christ our Lord."